Howden Ganley

-James Howden Ganley (born 24 December 1941 in Hamilton) is a former racing driver from New Zealand.
+James Howden Ganley (born 24 December 1941) is a former racing driver from New Zealand.
 From 1971 to 1974 he participated in 41 World Championship Formula One Grands Prix.
 He placed 4th twice and scored points 5 times for a total of 10 championship points (only the top 6 places scored points).
 He also participated in numerous non-Championship Formula One races.

 Personal and early life

 When he was thirteen years old, he attended the 1955 New Zealand Grand Prix at Ardmore which inspired him and provided him with an impetus to follow a career in racing.
 Immediately after leaving school, Ganley became a reporter for the Waikato Times and wrote a column for Sports Car Illustrated.
 He moved to the United Kingdom in 1961 and pursued a career as a mechanic.

 Career

 Early career

 Between 1960 and 1962, Ganley competed in many events throughout New Zealand driving a Lotus Eleven.
 Throughout this period, he was earning a living by working as a foreman for a concreting company.

 In 1970, Ganley finished second to Peter Gethin in the European Formula 5000 championship.
 This caught the attention of the BRM Formula One team, who signed him to a contract for 1971.